Secret Baby

 The secret baby trope delivers instant high stakes.
 The hero discovers he has a child, often years old, that the heroine kept hidden.
 The reasons vary: miscommunication, fear, protection, or belief that he would not want the responsibility.
 The reveal detonates the narrative, forcing the couple to navigate betrayal, co-parenting, and whether love can survive broken trust.

 This trope works because it combines romance with parenting, testing the relationship under the weight of real responsibility.
 The hero must decide whether to forgive the heroine for the secret.
 The heroine must decide whether to trust him with their child.
-The couple must build a relationship not just as lovers but as parents, where stakes extend beyond their own hearts.
+The couple must build a relationship beyond as lovers but as parents, where stakes extend beyond their own hearts.

 Hidden pregnancy, unexpected fatherhood, reconnection forced